niksy/statua-dialog/README.md

 Type: `boolean`
 Default: `false`

-Option for disabling modal instance close on `Escape` key press, or when modal backdrop is clicked.
+Disable modal close on `Escape` key press or when modal backdrop is clicked.

 ### instance.show()